gofabrik/fabrik/README.md

 ```

 `fabrik wire` scans these directives and generates `main.gen.go`, the app entry
 point that connects directive-owned code into executable Go.
-The generated code
-depends only on the standard library and the router, and the router itself is
-standard library only.

 ## Commands